Difference Between LED and OLED

 OLED (organic light-emitting diode) is a type of Light-emitting diode in which the film of the organic compound has a layer of emissive electroluminescent which gives out light in retort to an electric current passed through it.

-There are two main types of OLED; those which are based on employing polymers and those based on small molecules.
+There are two main types of OLED; those based on employing polymers and those based on small molecules.

-OLED emits visible light and hence doesn’t require a backlight for the work, unlike LED.
-Basically, OLEDs are used in devices like television screens, portable smartphones, and PDAs.
+OLED emits visible light and hence doesn’t require a backlight, unlike LED.
+OLEDs are used on television screens, portable smartphones, and PDAs.

-Andre Bernanose with the help of some co-workers at the Nancy University (France) made their first observations of electroluminescence in the 1950s.
+Andre Bernanose, with the help of some co-workers at Nancy University (France), made their first observations of electroluminescence in the 1950s.

-In around 1999, companies like Kodak and Sanyo made their partnership to research and develop OLED displays.
+In 1999, companies like Kodak and Sanyo made their partnership to research and develop OLED displays.

-One big advantage that they carry is that they are very thin and lightweight which is very attractive for customers.
+One big advantage is that they are very thin and lightweight, which is very attractive to customers.

 The structure that OLED lighting follows is that R+G+B= white light.